Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Design and construction of the recuperation system

 The flow diagram of the ethanol heating circulation system is shown in figure ~\ref{fig:2:2:1}.
 The external tube line in room temperature and the detector tube line in low temperature are included in this system.
 The external tube line consists of an ethanol storage tank, a variable-frequency gear circulation pump, an explosion-proof flow meter, a heat exchanger and several valves.
 The devices mentioned above are located at room temperature environment outside the detector.
 The detector tube line is the U-shaped rectangular pipeline with a cross section of 30 mm $\times$ 10 mm, welded on the outer wall of the inner detector vessel, which is in the outer vacuum chamber of the dark matter detector.

 The ethanol in the ethanol storage tank is driven into the detector tube line by the circulation pump.
-There is a pressure gauge set behind the circulation pump for monitoring.
-The ethanol of room temperature in the tube line exchange heat with the liquid xenon via the stainless steel wall of the inner chamber of the detector, and the liquid xenon is vaporized.
+The pressure at the outlet of the circulation pump is monitored by a pressure gauge.
+The ethanol at room temperature in the tube line exchange heat with the liquid xenon, via the stainless steel wall with 6 mm thickness of the inner chamber of the detector, and the liquid xenon is vaporized.
 The thermal power of the heat exchange Q at the vertical detector tube line is calculated as below:

 where $Re$ is Reynolds number, and its value is 80 at max designed ethanol flow rate of 1 LPM, which is less than 2300, so the ethanol flow belongs to laminar flow.